Updated As Of December 1, 2021

 Yes, if your mortgage is covered under the CARES Act for federally-backed mortgage loans, no late charges will occur on your account during the duration of the forbearance period.

 Yes, you can.
 If at all possible, you should consider making at least partial payments during your forbearance period.
 If your financial situation improves and you are able to make partial mortgage payments, these partial payments will reduce the total amount that eventually will become due.
 The partial payments will be placed in a partial account (also called a suspense account) and will be applied once a full mortgage payment is received.
 No additional interest will accrue.
+However please be aware that full or partial payments during your forbearance period will not extend your maximum forbearance period available to you.

 Yes, we are required to send you a billing statement every 30 days even while you are on a forbearance plan.
-The statement will show your account history and total amount due as a reminder of how much you will eventually owe at the end of the forbearance period.
+The statement will show your account history and total amount contractually due as a reminder of how much you will eventually owe at the end of the forbearance period.
 Please refer back to your forbearance letter, which outlines the terms of your forbearance.

 Once the forbearance period (including any extensions) is over, we will work with you to evaluate your situation and best next steps.
 There are several assistance options that may be available to you after the forbearance period depending upon the type of loan you have, who owns or backs it, and whether you are able to resume making your monthly contractual payment.
 These may include: